geoscixyz/gpg/content/seismic/refraction/seismic_velocity.rst

 Pressure
 --------

 Compressional wave velocity is strongly dependent on effective stress.
-For a rock buried in the earth, the **confining pressure** is the pressure of the overlying rock column, and the **pore water pressure** may be greater than, less than, or (if there is connected porosity to the surface) equal to the hydrostatic pressure.
+For a rock buried in the earth, the **confining (or "lithostatic") pressure** is the pressure of the overlying rock column, and the **pore water pressure** may be greater than, less than, or (if there is connected porosity to the surface) equal to the confining pressure.
 The **effective pressure** is the difference between the confining and pore pressure.

 In general velocity rises with increasing confining pressure and then levels off to a “terminal velocity” when the effective pressure is *high*.
 The effect is probably due to crack closure.
 At *low* effective pressure, cracks are open and easily closed with an increase in stress.
 This is the equivalent of saying there is large strain for low increase in stress, hence small \\(K\\) and low velocity.
 As the effective pressure increases the cracks are all closed, \\(K\\) goes up and the velocity increases.